haniehm26/rl-based-news-rs/README.md

 Gather together in [Rahnema College](https://rahnemacollege.com/) Machine Learning Internship Program with mentorship of [Matin Zivdar](https://github.com/zivdar001matin).

 ### What Is Our Project About?
-We worked on a News Recommender System based on Reinforcement Learning models.
+We implemented a News Recommender System with an Online Reinforcement Learning approach, based on [MIND](https://www.microsoft.com/en-us/research/publication/mind-a-large-scale-dataset-for-news-recommendation/) dataset.
 Our first challenge was how to extract information from news texts and categories that represent precisely the data.
 Second challenge was how to formulate problem in a RL literature.
 Finally, we had to figure out how to train the model in offline manner.